Csjg2002/Chirophobia/README.md

 Chirophobia is a PSX FPS survival horror game inspired by horror greats like Silent Hill, Resident Evil, Cry Of Fear, Afraid Of Monsters & Lost In Vivo.
 </p>
 <p>
 Developed in just two weeks for the 32-Bit Game Jam 2022 on Itch.io, this project further advanced my Unreal Engine blueprint skills.
-As the sole programmer, I was responsible for everything from coding the gameplay mechanics to implementing the audio and AI, taking my expertise in game development to the next level."
+As the sole programmer, I was responsible for everything from coding the gameplay mechanics to implementing the audio and AI, taking my expertise in game development to the next level.
 <br />

 <h2>In-game Clips:</h2>